 value.
 As the unit price changes, so does the overall value of your investment.

 Check the value of your super

-Just multiply the number of units you have in an investment option by its daily unit price.
+To work out how much your super is worth, multiply the number of units you have in an investment option by

 Number of units x Daily unit price = Value of your super